People with mesothelioma cancer have just a few universally approved treatment options. Not long ago, they had even fewer.

 cytoreduction and HIPEC for peritoneal mesothelioma

-Combining Heated Chemotherapy and Pleurectomy With Decortication
+Combining Heated Chemo and Pleurectomy With Decortication

 The Journal of Thoracic Disease published the results of a study that appeared on the U.S. National Library of Medicine website in May 2019.
 The study analyzed 71 people who had localized pleural mesothelioma (stage 1 or stage 2 mesothelioma) and underwent surgery between 2009 and 2013.